 A great deal of our suffering is due to how easily convinced we are that our anxiety is veridical.
 The impetus to challenge our emotions is almost never even an option that we would ever entertain during moments of high anxiety.
 We feel a certain way, therefore it is “us.”

 As I have already explained, our emotions often mislead us and should not be believed in every instance.
-Checking the Facts is a skill that is extremely useful at helping to decipher whether or not your anxiety is justified.
+Checking the Facts is a dialectical behavior therapy skill that is extremely useful at helping to decipher whether or not your anxiety is justified.

 I don’t know about you, but this is something I have struggled with for quite some time, especially with regards to my OCD.
 I would often obsess about arbitrary things and was never truly confident as to whether my obsessions were rational or not.
 This confusion is often experienced with people who suffer from social phobia too.
 Is your anxiety always irrational?
 Surely, it’s not.
 But how can you know for sure?